nisbeterik/Cortex-Cruiser-DIT639/README.md

 ## Project status
 If you have run out of energy or time for your project, put a note at the top of the README saying that development has slowed down or stopped completely.
 Someone may choose to fork your project or volunteer to step in as a maintainer or owner, allowing your project to keep going.
 You can also make an explicit request for maintainers.

+## Creating new features

+This section outlines the workflow of creating new features for the project using Git issues.
+These standards are to be followed throughout the duration of the project.

+### Creating issues

+An issue should be created based on a requirement that represents a required feature.
+The issue title should be a clear, concise summary of the request.

+Every issue related to a feature should have at least one user story.
+A user story represents the need of a user that would require the feature to be implemented.

+### Template for Issues

+### Title

+Provide a clear, concise summary of the issue.

+### User Story

+> As a `<replace>`, I want `<replace>` so that `<replace>`

+### Short Description

+Include any additional details that may not be covered in the user story or acceptance criteria.

+### Acceptance Criteria

+- [ ] Verify that `<replace>`
+- [ ] Verify that `<replace>`

+---

+### Non-Feature Issues

+For issues not related to a specific feature, omit the user story but keep the same template structure (Title, Short Description, and Acceptance Criteria).

+### Labels

+All issues should be labeled with relevant labels found in the label dropdown at issue creation.